ska-sa/spead2/doc/tutorial/tut-2-send.rst

 If you installed spead2 into a non-standard location, you may need to set :envvar:`PKG_CONFIG_PATH` to the directory containing the installed :file:`spead2.pc`.
-Building spead2 from source also compiles the examples in the :file:`examples` subdirectory of the build directory.
+Building spead2 from source also compiles the examples in the :file:`examples/tutorial` subdirectory of the build directory.

 Unfortunately, in the best case, running the code gives no output at all and the program simply exits.
 Obviously, we're going to need a receiver to get